 The first regular trading day on China’s new sci-tech board is approaching.
 Among the 25 companies composing the first batch, one stands out.
 Semiconductor manufacturer AMEC has priced its initial public offering at CNY 29.03 (USD 4.22) apiece.

-The first regular day of trading on the China’s new sci-tech board is approaching.
-Among the 25 companies composing the first batch one stands out.
-Semiconductor manufacturer AMEC priced its shares at 29.01.
-This number corresponds to a three-digit P/E ratio: 170.75 – a unique case for China as the market average in the country has been floating within the narrow area between 12 and 17 recently and hasn’t been seen above the 30-times bar since the global financial crisis outbreak in 2008.
+This number corresponds to a three-digit P/E ratio: 170.75 – a unique case for China as the market average in the country has been floating within the 12-to-17 zone recently and hasn’t been seen above the 30-times bar since the 2008 global financial crisis outbreak.
 In a word, institutional investors are extremely positive about this firm.

-Despite its medium size, AMEC has been steadily ploughing into research and development activities: over CNY 477 million (USD 69.4 million) were invested since 2016, according to the IPO prospectus.
+Despite its medium size, AMEC has been steadily pumping capital into the research and development activities: over CNY 477 million (USD 69.4 million) was invested since 2016, according to the IPO prospectus.
 Worth noting that AMEC spent almost half (49.62%) of its revenue on R&D in 2016.

 According to PwC, global semiconductor market size was close to USD 500 billion last year.
-Asia-Pacific remains being the most important region here, accounting for more than 60% of the global supply.
+Asia-Pacific remains to be the most important region here, accounting for more than 60% of the global supply.

-Semiconductor industry, normally being placed in the middle of the supply chain, is vulnerable to all kinds of shocks occuring in both downstream and upstream zones.
-An epitome of such a fragile positioning is a loss-making foundry HeJian Technology, that is also heading to the new sci-tech board.
+The semiconductor industry, normally being placed in the middle of the supply chain, is vulnerable to all kinds of shocks occuring in both downstream and upstream zones.
+An epitome of such a fragile positioning is a loss-making foundry HeJian Technology, which is also heading to the new sci-tech board.